json-schema-org/json-schema-spec/PROCESS.md

 ## The Stability Model
 Every feature in the spec has a release status.
 It's either evolving, stable, or deprecated.
 Flags are used to show the status a feature is in.
-If a feature doesn't have a flag, it's considered stable.
 If it has a year flag (such as `2024`) that's the year the feature reached stability.
 The other flags indicate a feature that is not yet stable or is deprecated.

+If a feature doesn't have a flag, it's considered stable.
+A feature can only be unflagged if it was stable in the initial stable release in 2023.
+Any functional change to the spec after the initial stable release MUST have a flag indicating it's status.

 ### Champions
 Any feature that is evolving SHOULD have a champion.
 The champion is responsible